 The NT Government has guaranteed the provision of services such as education, health, police, fire and emergency services at current service levels until 30 June 2023, irrespective of changes in Jabiru’s population.
 Residents of Jabiru, tourists and other communities in the West Arnhem region can be certain that current service levels will be maintained.
-The NT Government will plan for future service delivery after June 2023 based on the needs of a stabilised population.
+The Northern Territory Government will plan for future service delivery after June 2023 based on the needs of a stabilised population.

-The Commonwealth Director of National Parks, as the current lessor, and the JTDA as the current lessee under the town Headlease, have approved comprehensive assessments on all lots located on the Jabiru Headlease area.
-These assessments will include structural, electrical, hydraulic, ecological, hazardous building materials (including asbestos) and mould inspections.
+To better understand rehabilitation and remediation works, assessments of all town infrastructure were initiated by the Director of National Parks (DNP) and completed in December 2019.
+The DNP, as the current lessor for the town Headlease, approved comprehensive assessments on all lots located on the Jabiru Headlease area.
+These assessments included structural, electrical, hydraulic, ecological, hazardous building materials (including asbestos) and mould inspections.
 These assessments will determine whether all requirements under current lease arrangements have been duly performed and will provide a report about the condition of all buildings, structures, infrastructure or other improvement in, on or over each lot.

 The NT Government has committed to the ongoing provision of essential services including power, water, sewage infrastructure, and waste disposal.

 Some new works will be required in order to increase the operational life span of essential services infrastructure including power, water, sewage, and waste disposal.